jayant77778/bgremove/README.md

 ## 👨‍💻 Author

 Made with ❤️ by Jayant Bhati
 Feel free to use and modify.
-PRs welcome!
+PRs welcome.